 Counseling services facilitate and promote the well-being, personal growth, academic success, and professional excellence of students, faculty, and staff within a safe, confidential environment.
 Services include outreach, education, consultation, and psychological support for a variety of issues, including: anxiety, depression, stress, family issues, relationship concerns, grief and loss, body image and substance abuse.
 Contact our counselors or visit the counseling page for additional information.

 How to Contact Us

-AAESS is located in the lower level of the Library building, near the Anatomy Lab
+AAESS is located on the lower level of the Library building, near the Anatomy Lab.